coroutine-cfop/cfop/vulnerable-serenityos/README.md

 In practice, this last point might be found to be the most problematic.
 We found three libraries that might pose a problem in your setup:
 1) libc: you can opt-in Shadow Stack support using ```export GLIBC_TUNABLES=glibc.cpu.hwcaps=SHSTK``` before running the program.
 2) The libraries libgmp and libmpg123 were not compiled with CET support.
-While you could recompile them with it (using the ```-fcf-protection``` option, we preferred to bypass this and enforce CET via our script ```shstkenforcer.py```).
+While you could recompile them with it (using the ```-fcf-protection``` option), we preferred to bypass this and enforce CET via our script ```shstkenforcer.py```.
 We detail next how to use it to run Ladybird while actively enforcing CET.

 ## Building and running Ladybird